jecode93/jecode93/README.md

 I'm a Full-Stack Software Engineer who is passionate about creating software solutions for small and larger businesses, I use technology to elevate people and build community.

-And as a Full-Stack Software Engineer, I want to work for a company that is always looking for new ways to improve its products and services, and that is using the latest technologies.
-This will give me the opportunity to use my skills to help the company grow and to make a real impact.
+And as a Full-Stack Software Engineer, I am looking to work for a company that is always looking for new ways to improve its products and services, using the latest technologies.
+This will allow me to use my skills to help the company grow and make a real impact.

-> I'm currently completing coursework at Microverse, a remote software development program that allows devs from all over the world to use pair programming and project building to teach development.
+> I'm currently completing coursework at Microverse, a remote software development program that allows devs worldwide to use pair programming and project building to teach development.

-> I love coding things like web and mobile applications, which forced me to learn something new every day to improve my skills.
+> I love coding things like web and mobile applications, forcing me to learn something new daily to improve my skills.

-> I've spent the last several months working remotely and asynchronously with people across different time zones.
+> I have been working with people across different time zones for the past few months, remotely and asynchronously.

 > I'm now looking for opportunities to apply my skills in a real-world setting.
 If you know of any open positions or have a project in mind, please let me know!